bandaloo/dweetdiv/README.md

 refresh rate monitor, but not all dweets on dwitter were made with this in mind.
 (My hunch is that most work just fine, though!)
 Setting `showCode` to `true` will place a div underneath the canvas that contains the code that defines the draw loop.
+The options object can also contain credits object which will display above the canvas.
 See `example.html` for a full example.

 I'm not a dwitter expert so some things might be slightly inaccurate.
 The time is sliced _ever so slightly_ differently in 60 FPS.
 This will only